How America’s Health Care System Impacts Senior Care & How to Make Things Better

 By Pamela D. Wilson, MS, BS/BA, NCG, CSA

 America’s health care system impacts senior care.
+Caring for elderly parents in the home takes more than love; it takes understanding the health care system and learning to advocate for better care.
 Hospitals, specialty, and primary care physician networks, long-term care, hospice care, insurance providers, and healthcare teams make up America’s health care system.
 Physician shortages exist.
-Costs related to senior care are shocking.
+Costs related to senior care continue to skyrocket.

 Healthcare literacy is low, meaning that consumers lack the skills, education, and ability to advocate for care.
 The United States is not a prevention society.
 Information that would be beneficial to younger populations so that they can avoid being old and sick is not commonly discussed.